Why You Should Always Use Kodi With A VPN & How To Pick The Best OneBy Steph Myers / March 1, 2017 / Tags: Kodi

 Unreliable VPNs will not only still leave you vulnerable to security breaches, but will also slow your connection.
 So do your research.
 Do yourself a favor as well by steering clear of ‘free’ VPNs.
 We have yet to find one that actually offers sufficient security and privacy protection.

-Broadly, the main things to look for when choosing a VPN for Kodi are: best-in-class security measures, maximum privacy protection, and a good user experience (speed, unblocks add-ons, easy to use).
+Broadly, the main things to look for when choosing a VPN for Kodi are: best-in-class security measures, maximum privacy protection, and a good user experience (speed, easy to use, unblocks add-ons).

 More specifically, any VPN you use with Kodi needs to meet certain criteria.
 First, the VPN must have a zero log policy, and can’t have any DNS leaks.
 This is an absolute necessity.
 Surprisingly, it isn’t something that comes standard, because plenty of VPN providers cut corners and don’t actually take your privacy seriously.